wrcarpenter/Knowledge/Quotes/README.md

 "Stay hungry, stay foolish." - Steve Jobs

 "Slow is smooth, smooth is fast." - Navy Seals

+"Ain't no rest for the wicked good painters." - personal

 "It might get easier, but it never gets easy." - unknown/personal